spion/spion.github.com/src/documents/promise-nuggets/13-complex-task-dependencies.html.md

 #### Promises

-With promises we can simply return an array, then use `Promise.spread` available in both bluebird and Q. It works on promises of arrays and resolves all the items in the array then passes them to the callback:
+With promises we can simply return an array, then use `Promise.spread` available in both bluebird and Q. It works on promises for arrays and resolves all the items in the array then passes them to the callback:

 ```js